Trump's $2,000 checks stall in Senate as GOP blocks vote

 That's a process that almost ensures neither bill will pass.

-Trump's push could fizzle out in the Senate but the debate over the size and scope of the package — $900 billion in COVID-19 aid and $1.4 trillion to fund government agencies — is potentially one last confrontation before the new Congress is sworn in Sunday.
+Trump's push could fizzle out in the Senate but the debate over the size and scope of the year-end package — $900 billion in COVID-19 aid and $1.4 trillion to fund government agencies through September — is potentially one last confrontation before the new Congress is sworn in Sunday.

-For now, the $600 checks are set to be delivered, along with other aid, among the largest rescue packages of its kind.

 The COVID-19 portion of the bill revives a weekly pandemic jobless benefit boost — this time $300, through March 14 — as well as the popular Paycheck Protection Program of grants to businesses to keep workers on payrolls.
 It extends eviction protections, adding a new rental assistance fund.